CURIA | Dominican Family Representatives Gather for the Annual Meeting of the International Council

-The meeting was attended by all of it members, to wit: fr.
-Bruno Cadoré, fr Orlando Rueda Acevedo, fr.
-Rui Carlos Antunes e Almeida Lopes, fr.
-César Valero Bajo, Sr Inmaculada Serrano Posadas, Ms Yvette Anquetil, Sr M. Therese Clement, fr.
-Florentino Bolo, Mr. José Alberto Blas, Mr. Héctor L. Márquez, and fr.
+The International Board of the Dominican Family held its annual meeting in Santa Sabina on 6 November 2016.
+The meeting was attended by all of it members, to wit: Br.
+Bruno Cadoré, Br.
+Orlando Rueda Acevedo, Br.
+Rui Carlos Antunes e Almeida Lopes, Br.
+César Valero Bajo, Sr. Inmaculada Serrano Posadas, Ms. Yvette Anquetil, Sr. M. Therese Clement, Br.
+Florentino Bolo, Mr. José Alberto Blas, Mr. Héctor L. Márquez, and Br.
 Bonaventure Agbali.

 Ms Yvette Anquetil was introduced as the new Representative for the Secular Institutes, and Mr. Héctor L. Márquez as the President of the International Council of Lay Dominican Fraternities and new Board Representative for the Lay Fraternities.

 The main subject of the meeting was our common mission as members of the Dominican Family, and the importance of collaboration between all branches of the Family in missions, projects and vocational promotion, drawing input from the recent DSI Assembly and the Acts of the General Chapter of Bologna, with emphasis on the Exhortation contained in AGC Bononiae #256.
 Also, fr Orlando Rueda presented an update on the organization for the upcoming Congress for the Mission of the Order.

 The representatives of all branches presented their reports to the Board, including their collaboration efforts with the other branches of the Order: